 For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf

-A sisterhood of seven women tell their stories through dramatic prose poetry, music, and movement.
+A sisterhood of eight women tell their stories through dramatic prose poetry, music, and movement.
 Told in vivid language, their experiences resound with fearless beauty and unity, despite exposing the unending challenges and oppressions that women of color face every day.